H. Pylori Natural Treatment Guide: Symptoms, Diet, Herbals

 Lifestyle recommendations

-> Prioritize for at least 8 hours of sleep per night to ensure you’re giving the body enough space to rest and repair.
+Prioritize at least 7-8 hours of sleep per night to ensure you’re giving the body enough space to rest and repair

 H. pylori natural treatment - herbals and supplements: